Public Information

 b.
 Ability to explain these foundational concepts, theories and principles, apply them to understand real-world planning problems and processes, and communicate this understanding effectively.

-4. Ability to generate and explore the student’s own questions about design, organization, and management of the landscape, the environment, and communities.
+4. Students will be able to generate and explore their own questions about design, organization, and management of the landscape, the environment, and communities.

-5. Experience in a professional planning position or in a related field.
+5. Students will gain experience in a professional planning position or in a related field.

 In State Residents, per full-time academic year